geoff-project/coi/docs/guide.md

     def compute_single_objective(self, params):
         self.japc.setParam("...", param)
+        try:
-        # This may block for a long time, depending on how fast the data
+            # This may block for a long time, depending on how fast the
-        # arrives and whether the data is valid.
-However, if the user
+            # data arrives and whether the data is valid.
+However, if
-        # sends a cancellation request via the token, `wait_next()` will
+            # the user sends a cancellation request via the token,
-        # automatically unblock and raise an exception.
+            # `wait_next()` will unblock and raise an exception.
             while True:
                 value, header = self.bpm_readings.wait_next()
                 if self.is_data_good(value):
                     return self.compute_loss(value)
+        except coi.cancellation.CancelledError:
+            # Our environment has the nice property that even after a
+            # cancellation, it will still work.
+Our caller could call
+            # `compute_single_objective()` again and everything would
+            # behave the same.
+We let the outside world know that this
+            # is the case by marking the cancellation as "completed".
+            self.token.complete_cancellation()
+            raise
+        return value
 ```

 If you have your own data acquisition logic, you can use the token yourself by